Shehan82/SpringREST/README.md

 # SpringRest
-simple REST service using springboot and firebase
+Simple REST service using springboot and firebase